This overview is useful because it brings the conversation back to the layer that actually allocates CPU time, memory, device access, and isolation.

 Hardware

-CPU, RAM, disks, network, peripherals.
+CPU, RAM, disks, networking, and peripherals.

-Active step
+Current step

-Common operating systems
+Common operating systems and their architectural focus

 Android